mikeDG/dotNetAccordion/README.md

 jQuery Accordion plugin that persists changes across postbacks in viewstate.

-The plugin will save the panels state (collapsed/exapnded) asp:HiddenField.
+The plugin will save the panels state (collapsed/exapnded) in asp:HiddenField.